toussyn/TellCo_analysis/README.md

 - `user_experience_analysis.ipynb`: a jupyter notebook that analyzes the satisfaction of users

 #### scripts
-- `dataframe_cleaner.py`: a python script for cleaning pandas dataframes
+- `dataframe_cleaner.py`: a python script for cleaning pandas dataframes.

 ### Files
 - `requirements.txt`: a text file lsiting the projet's dependancies